-- More Information: Please join the Mayor and key City staff for a virtual town hall on the City’s budget process and the allocation of ARPA funds.
-The town hall will be an opportunity to learn how Madison develops its annual budget, financial challenges caused by the COVID-19 pandemic, and the role of ARPA funding in recovery.
-The session will include participant surveys to understand your priorities for ARPA funds.
+Watch a recording of our Virtual Town Hall with the Mayor and key City staff to learn more about the City's budget process and the allocation of American Rescue Plan Act (ARPA) funds.
+The town hall provides details on how Madison develops its annual budget, financial challenges caused by the COVID-19 pandemic, and the role of ARPA funding recovery.

 - Questions: Submit your questions about the City budget and ARPA funding.